-Instead of reading your CV from start to finish in one sitting, looking for every mistake at once, narrow your focus to editing one issue at a time.
-This will get tedious – fast!
-But it effectively ensures you’re not missing anything that could potentially harm your chances of getting a job interview – which, of course, is the whole point of your CV.
+Instead of reading your résumé from start to finish in one sitting, looking for every mistake at once, narrow your focus to editing one issue at a time.
+This will get tedious fast, yes, but it effectively ensures you’re not missing anything that could potentially harm your chances of getting a job interview – which, of course, is the whole point of your résumé.

-In other words, go through your CV once looking for spelling mistakes, then again for capitalisation, then punctuation, then verb tenses, then formatting and so on.
+In other words, go through your résumé once looking for spelling mistakes, then again for capitalisation, then punctuation, then verb tenses, then formatting and so on.

 So, make sure you check (and double-check and triple-check) the names of employers, job titles, dates of employment, portfolio URLs and your contact information!
 After all, you don’t want to miss out on the opportunity of a lifetime because you mistyped your phone number!

 8. Change the Font

 If you’ve spent hours and hours writing your résumé, you’ve probably grown accustomed to your font choice, especially if it’s one that you use for practically everything – both at work and at home.
 But this can work against you, as it makes it harder for you to spot any mistakes you’ve made.